UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/frontend/README.md

 ### Running the frontend application outside of a container

-Note: For the frontend to function correctly, the backend must be running.
+Note: For the frontend to function correctly, the backend, bubble sheet generator, and OMR tool must be running.

 To run the frontend application in development mode: